Figs (company): History

 FIGS was founded by Heather Hasson and Trina Spear in Los Angeles, California in 2013.
 Hasson had the business idea when she realized that, unlike companies such as Lululemon, Under Armour, and Nike, that make clothes for athletes, there were no companies making fitted uniforms for health care professionals.
 Spear worked on Wall Street at the time and helped Hasson develop the business idea.

 Hasson and Spear started FIGS using only their personal savings.
 They designed an alternative to the common scrubs available.
 Initially, they sold their product out of the parking lots of hospitals, getting feedback from staff.
 In 2013, Hasson and Spear raised a $2 million seed round so that they would not run out of product.
 In 2014 and 2015, they raised an additional $3 million.
 In 2016, the Lululemon-backed venture capital fund, Campfire, led the Series A funding round, which raised $5 million.

 In 2017, Thomas Tull, businessman and founder of Legendary Pictures, invested $65 million in the company and became majority owner of FIGS. Others who have invested include Will Smith, Irving Place Capital, former Lululemon CEO Christine Day, and Mohr Davidow Ventures.

 The company headquarters are in Santa Monica, California.
 In December 2015, FIGS was selected to join the Endeavor network, a startup accelerator and mentorship program.
 As of 2018 the company had raised a total of $75 million in funding.
 FIGS was recognized as one of the fastest-growing companies in the United States by Inc. in 2018, with the company having a three-year growth of 9,948%.

 In 2019 FIGS opened a pop-up shop in Los Angeles.
 It added face masks to its products during the coronavirus pandemic in 2020, and expanded sales to Australia and the United Kingdom.
 In 2020, revenue doubled to $263 million and profits were almost $50 million.

 In May 2021 FIGS filed for an initial public offering for $3 billion.
 On May 27, 2021, it became the first company led by two female cofounders to trade on the New York Stock Exchange.
 Also for the first time, FIGS allowed retail investors early access to purchase shares before the official sale began on the NYSE.

 In November 2022, a California jury rejected all claims made by a competitor as "not valid" in a lawsuit alleging FIGS had "false advertising and misleading business practices."
 The lawsuit was concluded after almost 4 years of litigation.

+By 2023, non-scrub products, including lab coats, activewear, loungewear, footwear, and compression socks, accounted for approximately 20% of the company's revenue.